Use Apache Spark Structured Streaming with Apache Kafka and Azure Cosmos DB

 From the Jupyter Notebook home page, select the Stream-data-from-Kafka-to-Cosmos-DB.ipynb entry.
 Follow the steps in the notebook to stream data from Kafka and into Azure Cosmos DB using Spark Structured Streaming.

-Now that you have learned how to use Apache Spark Structured Streaming, see the following documents to learn more about working with Apache Spark, Apache Kafka, and Azure Cosmos DB:
+Now that you've learned how to use Apache Spark Structured Streaming, see the following documents to learn more about working with Apache Spark, Apache Kafka, and Azure Cosmos DB: